XAWalter/Space_Arcade/docs/Spec.md

 ![Blackbox Design](../diagrams/blackbox/blackbox_v2.png)

-A small speaker is employed for audio, a color LCD for video, and a HC-06 for the interface between the phone app and the MCU through bluetooth.
+A small speaker is employed for audio, a color LCD for video, and a PMOD Bluetooth module for the interface between the phone app and the FPGA through bluetooth.
 The chassis is designed utilizing openSCad and is  printed from a FDM printer, specifically the Ender 3 pro, using black eSun PLA+.
 The game logic is based off of the 1978 arcade game Space invaders.

 #### External Inputs and Outputs
 | Name | Description | Use |